meister03/discord-cross-ratelimit/README.md

 ✅ An easy drop in solution for those who wants globally synced ratelimits

-✅ Follows the original Discord.JS rest manager, so no breaking changes needed to do
+✅ Follows the original Discord.JS rest manager, so no breaking changes needed

 ✅ Supports Discord.JS v13